“It’s never too late to have a happy childhood.”— Tom Robbins

 Recently I tried a paint by number painting.
 It had the same calming effect as putting a puzzle together.
 I think I’m on to something.
 Finding childlike fun in these activities gave me a relaxation boost.

-My four-year-old grandson loves to laugh.
+My six-year-old grandson loves to laugh.
 He is serious about learning the moves to dance like Michael Jackson, which makes us chuckle.
 Most of the time though, he laughs so freely that his infectious laugh brings us right along with him.

 The benefits of laughter can foster empathy, compassion, trust and intimacy with others.
 There’s nothing like sharing a good joke with someone.
 Next time something strikes you as funny, go ahead, throw-back your head and enjoy a good belly laugh over it!
 Then share it with friends.